inet-framework/inet/showcases/measurement/flow/doc/index.rst

 The easiest way to insert a measurement module into any module (which doesn't already have one built in) is to derive a new type extended with a measurement module.
-For example, we extend :ned:`StandardHost` into ``MyStandardHost`` in FlowMeasurementShowcase.ned.
+For example, we extend :ned:`StandardHost` into ``MyStandardHost`` in :download:`FlowMeasurementShowcase.ned <../FlowMeasurementShowcase.ned>`.
 We could create two versions, one with a :ned:`FlowMeasurementStarter` and one with a :ned:`FlowMeasurementRecorder`, but it is more convenient (and more generic) to add a :ned:`MeasurementLayer`, which contains both: